ehn-dcc-development/x509-resign/README.md

 Use with care.

+## syntax

     Syntax resign [-f] [-d <days>] [-K | -k <replacementKey>] [-v] [-p <password>] [CertToResign [CA [CAkey]]]

-    -F    Reset the fromdate to today (default is to leave as is).
+      -d     Reset the fromdate to today (default is to leave as is).
       -S      Do not change the issuer; leave as is (default is to change to subject of signing cert).
       -d num  Set the validity to <days> from now (default is 10).
       -v      Verbose.
       -p      Use specific replacement key.
       -K      Regenerate a pub/priv keypair to replace existing, and output private key (in the clear).
-    -p str    Password for the private key of the CA.
+      -p str  Password for the private key of the CA. The default is '1234'.

     CertToResign
         Certificate that will be resigned.
 May contain a key.

     CA (optional)
         Certificate used to resign above; when not present the CertToResign is used (i.e. a self singed cert is created).

     CAkey (optional)
         CA key if not present in the CA file itself.

     Use a '-' for stdin.